 Summary of the Problem with Loss, Betrayal, and Trauma.

-We all must face hardships in life, some minor and others life-altering.
+We all must face hardships in life, some minor and other’s life-altering.
 How we respond to these events reflects our past trauma, coping mechanisms, and worldview.
 Suppose we possess the tools that Christianity offers, the knowledge of our salvation, and the assurance of eternal life.
 In that case, we can better respond to these life events using a biblical-theological perspective that will ease our stages of grief and suffering.
 As in Exodus 13:17, when the Jews were in the wilderness, we must solely rely on God during our trials.
 When we depend on ourselves, things go astray.
-When we rely on God and make a path for him, the ground levels and our way is made smooth.
+When we rely on God and make a path for him, we make the ground levels and our way smooth.
 There is no reason to wander when we follow God correctly.
-Our search for the Bible’s answers to loss and trauma are crucial toward living properly in the way.
+Our search for the Bible’s answers to loss and trauma is crucial to living properly in the way.

 Proposed Solutions to the Problem of Trauma in Christian Lives

-The aspect of spiritual recovery is seldom addressed as a component in healing from trauma.
+They seldom address the aspect of spiritual recovery as a component in healing from trauma.
 One essential recovery goal is to reestablish or build a new narrative.
 As Frederick describes, “the process of meaning-making is an important way in which people connect with God and experience spirituality.”
 Individuals use narratives in defining their narrative identity according to Narrative Identity Theory.
 People use this identity to sustain a sense of self that is organizing, drawing from experiences in their lives.
 Using the Bible as inspiration and the miracle of salvation aids in providing a solid foundation to reframe memories and disassociate traumatic events to eliminate a visceral response.
-We must focus on the exegesis of extracting these metanarratives as, “Much of pastoral counseling focuses in unpacking these narratives.”
+We must focus on the exegesis of extracting these meta-narratives as, “Much of pastoral counseling focuses in unpacking these narratives.”